 It’s believed that winemakers in the German region of Franconia accidentally invented ice wine (or “Eiswein”, its German name) in the late 18th century.
 A sudden onset of winter froze their harvest before they got the chance to bring it in.
 Unwilling to waive their yield, they picked and pressed the grapes anyway and were stunned by the amazingly sweet outcome.

-Since then, German vintners produced ice wine occasionally in the following decades whenever the weather allowed it.
-As winters tended to be too mild to freeze grapes, they didn’t put too much effort into producing it.
+Since then, German vintners produced ice wines occasionally in the following decades whenever the weather allowed it.
+As winters tended to be too mild to freeze grapes, they did not put too much effort into producing them.

 Nowadays, winemakers in Rheinhessen and other German wine regions rely on highly professionalized production processes and strict supervision to create high-quality ice wines.
 These wines, typically made from Riesling grapes, are classified as “Prädikatsweine” – a label awarded only to the best German wines.